 Welcome to Farming in the Foothills!

 In the late 1800's and the first half of the 1900's, the Sierra foothills had a booming agricultural sector.
 Produce was exported nationwide and overseas.
-Competition from valley growers, however, as well as advances in packing and shipping technologies, contributed to a steep decline of farming in the foothills during the second half of the twentieth century.
+Competition from valley growers and advances in packing and shipping technologies contributed to a steep decline of farming in the foothills during the second half of the twentieth century.